Ajay-056/GlazeWM-Config/README.md

 - Run Glaze WM as administrator to make sure all the features are enabled without any issues.
 - Use shell:startup / Task Scheduler to run the executable automatically at the login.
-- Use a Nerd Font to ensure all the icons and glyphs render properly.
-Download your favourite font from here <https://www.nerdfonts.com/font-downloads>.
+- Use a [Nerd Font](https://www.nerdfonts.com/font-downloads) to ensure all the icons and glyphs render properly.
+Download your favourite font from here.
 - Hide Your Task bar to freeup some unwanted space since taskbar is replaced by glaze WM bar / Zebar.
 - Add custom scripts like VBS,PS1,AHK etc in zebar to make the life more easier (Refer to zebar features section for more details)
-- Use GlazeWM alongside any application launchers like Powertoys Run / Flow Launcher (To mimic like dmenu or rofi)
+- Use GlazeWM alongside any application launchers like [Powertoys Run](https://github.com/microsoft/PowerToys) / [Flow Launcher](https://github.com/Flow-Launcher/Flow.Launcher) To mimic like dmenu or rofi.
-- Use Explorer Tab Utility to merge new file explorer windows as new tab in existing window to avoid clutter <https://github.com/w4po/ExplorerTabUtility>
+- Use [Explorer Tab Utility](https://github.com/w4po/ExplorerTabUtility) to merge new file explorer windows as new tab in existing window to avoid clutter.